: to wrap or envelop in or as if in a cocoon

 Did You Know?

-Since at least 1679, English speakers have been using the noun "cocoon" for the silky covering that surrounds a caterpillar or other insect larva in the pupa stage of metamorphosis.
-The word came into English from French, which in turn borrowed it from an Occitan term for "eggshell."
-Linguists believe the Occitan term was probably born of the Latin word "coccum," a noun that has been translated as "kermes," the dried bodies of some insects that can be found on certain trees.
-The verb "cocoon" has been with us since at least 1881.
+Since at least the late 1600s, English speakers have been using the noun cocoon for the silky covering that surrounds a caterpillar or other insect larva in the pupa stage of metamorphosis.
+The word derives, via French cocon, from Occitan coucoun, which, in turn, emerged from coco, an Occitan term for "shell."
+Linguists believe the Occitan term was probably born of the Latin word coccum, a noun that has been translated as kermes, which refers to the dried bodies of some insects that are sometimes found on certain trees.
+The verb cocoon has been with us since the latter half of the 19th century.

 Lily got out of the water and cocooned herself in a large beach blanket.